 Medical devices (MD) and in vitro diagnostic medical devices (IVD) have been grouped into risk classes.
 These risk classes are defined in law and have been laid down in:

-- MDD risk classes (from low to high risk): I, IIa, IIb and III.
+- MDD risk classes: I, IIa, IIb and III

 In due course, the European Regulations (MDR and IVDR) will replace the European Directives in full.

-MDR: all medical devices brought onto the European market must comply with the MDR with effect from 26 May 2021, including medical devices that have been on the market for years.
-Article 120 of the MDR, however, contains a number of transitional provisions that grant extra time to achieve compliance with the MDR requirements for specific cases.
+All medical devices brought onto the European market must comply with the MDR with effect from 26 May 2021, including medical devices that have been on the market for years.
+Regulation (EU) 2023/607, however, contains a number of transitional provisions that grant extra time to achieve compliance with the MDR requirements for specific cases.

-IVDR: all in vitro diagnostic medical devices brought onto the European market must comply with the IVDR with effect from 26 May 2022, including IVD that have been on the market for years.
-Regulation (EU) 2022/112, however, contains a number of transitional provisions that grant extra time to achieve compliance with the MDR requirements for specific cases.
+All in vitro diagnostic medical devices brought onto the European market must comply with the IVDR with effect from 26 May 2022, including IVDs that have been on the market for years.
+Regulation (EU) 2022/112, however, contains a number of transitional provisions that grant extra time to achieve compliance with the IVDR requirements for specific cases.

 New EU Regulation on IVD to take effect on 26 May 2022